microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noUncheckedIndexedAccess.md

 oneline: "Add undefined to a type when accessed using an index"
 ---

-TypeScript has a way to describe objects which have unknown keys but know values on an object, via index signatures.
+TypeScript has a way to describe objects which have unknown keys but known values on an object, via index signatures.

 ```ts twoslash
 interface EnvironmentVars {